 Domestic assault constitutes any physical contact, such as pushing, grabbing, hitting, etc., with or without injury.
 It can also include physical intimidation or threats of violence or weapons.
 The potential penalties associated with the charges depend on the degree of threat and prior domestic violence convictions.

-Before you decide to represent yourself or plea to a domestic violence charge, be aware that the collateral consequences can affect your place of residency, your place of work, and your freedom.
+The criminal system is complicated and ignorance can cost you dearly.
+So before you decide to represent yourself and plea on your own to a domestic violence charge, be aware that the collateral consequences can affect your place of residency, your place of work, and your freedom.
 It’s important that you consult with a domestic violence attorney to protect your rights.

 The degree of violence plays a significant role in the kind of sentence the alleged offender may face.
 The penalties vary from a simple probation period to a prison sentence.